marcopellegrinoit/web-traffic-time-series-predictions/README.md

 ## Description

-The project is split into notebooks that can be executed locally without needing GCP, and code to execute on GCP.
+The project includes both SQL code to be run on BigQuery and Python code to execute the same analysis on a local machine.

-**Local notebooks**

-*   Data retrieval pipeline
+*   Data retrieval from Kaggle
+*   Data insertion in BigQuery table
-*   EDA trends
+*   EDA trends (both in SQL with BigQuery & Looker Studio, and in Python)
-*   EDA selected time series
+*   Stationarity test of a selected page time series (in Python)
 *   Forecasting
+    *   ARIMA+ (SQL with BigQuery)
-    *   ARIMA
+    *   ARIMA (Python)
-    *   LSTM
+    *   LSTM (Python)
-    *   Facebook Prophet
+    *   Facebook Prophet (Python)

-**GCP (Google Cloud Platform)**

-*   Creation of BigQuery database
-*   ARIMA+ forecasting

 ## Data